Genealogy Notes for the Village of Compton, Surrey

 The McIntosh family

 John McIntosh was butler at Down House, where he was accompanied by his wife Lavinia, nee Curtis, (who was later to re-marry to Arthur BULL).
-Several of his children had births registered in the Guildford region.
+Several of his children were christened in St Nicholas, as was the son of another FAVIELL family who were based in Loughton, Essex.

 Related links